EtienneMiret/sass-gradle-plugin/README.md

 ### With custom paths

-You can customize the path where to pickup the SASS sources (`sourceDir`) as well as the path inside the war where to put the generated CSS (`destPath`).
+You can customize the path where to pick up the SASS sources (`sourceDir`) as well as the path inside the war where to put the generated CSS (`destPath`).
 See [samples/custom-paths](samples/custom-paths/build.gradle).